Cre-ator/Whiteboard.SpecificationManagement-Plugin/README.md

 Installation

-Copy the 'UserProjectView' plugin just in the plugins directory of Mantis.
-A new menu entry "users" should be added.
+Copy the 'SpecificationManagement' plugin just in the plugins directory of Mantis.
+A new menu entry "Specification" should be added.
+Adds new fields "Specification - Requirement" and "Specification - Source/Name" into the issue-management.